AseptSoft Core Documentation

 📋 Processes

-Valve-vs-phase matrix showing which control modules have which states in each step — with Equipment Module grouping, valve type filtering, state nicknaming, and skip-empty option
+Valve-vs-phase matrix showing which control modules have which states in each step — with Equipment Module grouping, valve type filtering, state nicknaming, and skip-empty option.

 🏭 Equipment Module Configurations

-Overview table (all EMs with their templates, control modules, linked valves) plus per-EM detail tables showing item states across configurations
+Overview table (all EMs with their templates, control modules, linked valves) plus per-EM detail tables showing item states across configurations.

 🧮 Algorithm